 Take good care!

 p.s.
-Want my help beating an autoimmune condition and optimizing your immunity?
+Want my personal help?
 If you live in the continental U.S. (except NY due to state laws) and are ready, willing, and able to invest in your best health, I offer Functional Medicine Total Health Transformation Programs over Zoom.
-I collaborate with a naturopath who is an expert in resolving root causes like hormonal imbalances, gut disorders, chronic infections and toxic burdens which are almost always part of the autoimmune puzzle.
+I collaborate with skilled naturopaths who are expert in resolving root causes like hormonal imbalances, gut disorders, chronic infections and toxic burdens which are almost always part of the autoimmune puzzle.
 Together we provide comprehensive, customized treatment plans, and collaborative, caring support.
-Sign up for a complimentary 15 min discovery call to discuss your goals and how we might work together.
-If you’re truly ready to invest in your best health and life, I’d love to talk with you.
+If you are ready to beat autoimmune and reclaim your best life please book a 30–minute consultation with me to gain clarity, confidence, and explore the possibility of working together.
+You can do it.
+I can help.

 Image Credit: Tim Tiedemann